Shirakumo/lichat-protocol/README.md

 The attributes being returned are dependent on the server and the supported protocol extensions.
 The set of returned attributes may also differ depending on the user being requested, especially if the user is the server's user.

+The following attributes are specified:

+- `channels` A list of channel names in which the user resides.
+- `registered-on` When the user registered their profile. `NIL` if they did not.

+The following connection attributes are specified:

+- `connected-on` The time at which the connection was initiated.

+While these attributes are specified in their purpose, a server does not have to return them.

 ### 6. Protocol Extension
 A server or client may provide extensions to the protocol in the following manners: